secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/index.html.md

 **Tax Implications for Tuition Reimbursement by Country**

 In some countries, tuition reimbursement may be considered as taxable income and can be (partially) exempted from personal income taxes or subject to employer withholding taxes.

+For example, in the United States 2020 tax year if GitLab [pays over $5,250 for educational benefits for you during the year, you must generally pay tax on the amount over $5,250](https://www.irs.gov/newsroom/tax-benefits-for-education-information-center).

 Please contact [Payroll](mailto:payroll@gitlab.com) or [People Ops](mailto:peopleops@gitlab.com) when you have questions.

 #### Tuition Reimbursement for English Language Courses